Hilton Head Island, South Carolina: 20th and 21st centuries

 The beginning of Hilton Head as a resort started in 1956 with Charles E. Fraser developing Sea Pines Resort.
 Soon, other developments followed, such as Hilton Head Plantation, Palmetto Dunes Plantation, Shipyard Plantation, and Port Royal Plantation, imitating Sea Pines' architecture and landscaping.
 Sea Pines, however, continued to stand out by creating a unique locality within the plantation, called Harbour Town, anchored by a recognizable lighthouse.
 Fraser was a committed environmentalist who changed the whole configuration of the marina at Harbour Town to save an ancient live oak.
 It came to be known as the Liberty Oak, known to generations of children who watched singer and songwriter Gregg Russell perform under the tree for over 25 years.
 Fraser was buried next to the tree when he died in 2002.

 The Heritage Golf Classic was first played in Sea Pines Resort in 1969 and has been a regular stop on the PGA Tour ever since.
 Also in 1969, the Hilton Head Island Community Association successfully fought off the development of a BASF chemical complex on the shores of Victoria Bluff (now Colleton River Plantation).
 Soon after, the association and other concerned citizens "south of the Broad" fought the development of off-shore oil platforms by Brown & Root (a division of Halliburton) and ten-story tall liquefied natural gas shipping spheres by Chicago Bridge & Iron.
 These events helped to energize the community, and the Chamber of Commerce started drumming up support for the town to incorporate as a municipality.
 After the Four Seasons Resort (now Hilton Head Resort) was built along William Hilton Parkway, a referendum of incorporation was passed in May 1983, where Hilton Head Island became a town.

 The Land Management Ordinance was passed by the Town Council in 1987.
-Disney's Hilton Head Island Resort opened in 1996, and the Cross Island Parkway opened in January 1997.
+Disney's Hilton Head Island Resort opened on March 1, 1996, and the Cross Island Parkway opened in January 1997.
 An indoor smoking ban in bars, restaurants, and public places took effect on May 1, 2007.
 Shelter Cove Towne Centre opened in 2014.